Document

 Index

-Analysis of Section 269SS and Section 269T of the Income Tax Act - Repayment of Loans
+Analysis of Section 269SS and Section 269T of Income Tax Act - Repayment of Loans

 |

-Sections 269SS and 269T have been discussed in this article and this deals with cash payment and repayment of loans and deposits.
-Both the sections were introduced to curb the black money.
-Tax evasion is one of the serious problems in India causing economic disparities.
-False cash transactions give birth to unaccounted money which in turn increases tax evasion.
+This article deals with cash payments and loan repayments.
+Both sections were introduced to curb black money.
+Tax evasion is one of the serious problems in India, causing economic disparities.
+False cash transactions give birth to unaccounted money, which in turn increases tax evasion.

 What is Section 269SS?